 Buildings around Anson Road

 There were several significant landmarks that have stood along this street in the past.
 In March 1922, an exhibition called the Malaya-Borneo Exhibition was opened at the Anson Road grounds by the Duke of Windsor.
 After the exhibition ended, the site was converted into an amusement centre called Happy Valley.
-However, competition in show business led to the closure of the amusement centre and a football stadium was built in its place.
-The stadium was relocated to Jalan Besar after the war and is now known as Jalan Besar Stadium.
+However, competition in show business led to the closure of the amusement centre and a football stadium known as the Anson Road Stadium was built in its place.

 Other buildings along the road are Anson House, Apex Towers, Tanjong Pagar Complex, Temasek Tower, and the M Hotel, which was previously known as the Copthorne Harbour View Hotel but was renamed the M Hotel in 2002.